 The shape, texture, and weight of the pumpkin worked each of us metaphorically, influencing our thoughts, writing, and conversation.

-I have noticed during the past year, that there seems to be a “higher energy” (for lack of a better term) that works through my groups.
-It’s an energy that seems to exist in the realm of feeling, image, and metaphor.
+I have noticed during the past year, that there seems to be a “higher energy” that works through my groups.
+It’s an energy that exists in the realm of feeling, image, and metaphor.
 It feels to me as if the group is weaving together a tapestry.
 Each student is contributing his or her own voice to the tapestry, and as various voices are added to the mix, rich, metaphorical threads emerge from the group as a whole.
 These metaphorical threads create a space that’s richer than I could ever create on my own.
 It’s bigger than me.

 In their noteworthy book Metaphors We Live By, George Lakoff and Mark Johnson demonstrate how metaphors are the basis of how we think and learn.
 In particular, we use metaphors to help us understand mystery and experiences that are difficult to understand.
 When we’re exploring something new we have to use metaphorical language, because we don’t already have a pre-determined understanding of it.